 Entertain with Treat Puzzles

-There are a variety of interactive dog puzzles and treat feeders available that will make your pooch work a bit harder for those delicious treats, while providing some mental stimuli at the same time.
-For simple DIY alternatives, consider braiding pieces of an old t-shirt together, and hiding treats in the crevices, or fill an empty paper towel tube with treats, crimp the ends, and let your dog chew and shred his way to the goodies.
+A variety of interactive dog puzzles and treat feeders will make your pooch work a bit harder for those delicious treats while providing some mental stimuli at the same time.
+For simple DIY alternatives, consider braiding pieces of an old t-shirt together and hiding gifts in the crevices, or fill an empty paper towel tube with treats, crimp the ends, and let your dog chew and shred way to the goodies.

 Set Up an Obstacle Course